+The Registration Fee is $225.
 Be sure to register for camp as early as possible.
-Registration fees will be accepted through April 30th, but spots are filled on a first-come, first-served basis.
+Registration fees are accepted as spots are available.
+Spots are filled on a first-come, first-served basis.
 It is possible that certain weeks will be full well before the registration deadline.
 If the week you desire is full, be sure to contact your child’s

 Each registration fee includes: lodging, meals, camper insurance*, transportation to and from camp, and a Junior Sportsman’s License. *Restrictions may apply to camp insurance.
 Camp insurance does not cover pre-existing conditions.
 If medical need arises, camper’s health insurance may be billed first.